eric15342335/realfill/README.md

       --num_validation_images 4 `# Generate 4 validation images`
     ```

+    Some options worth considering:

+  * `--gradient_checkpointing`: Enable gradient checkpointing to *save memory* at the *cost of speed*.
+This is useful if you trying to run on a GPU with less VRAM than Google Colab T4 (16GB).
+  * `--allow_tf32`: Enable TensorFloat-32 (TF32) for NVIDIA Ampere GPUs (e.g., A100, RTX 30/40 series).
+This can improve performance but is not available on all GPUs.
+  * `--mixed_precision=bf16`: Use Brain Float 16 (BF16) precision if supported by your hardware.
+This is generally faster than FP16 but requires specific GPU support (e.g., A100, H100).
+Google Colab T4 does not support BF16.

+    Note that by default `--train_batch_size` has no effect if the number is larger than the number of available images in the training set (reference & target images).
+If you have access to hardware with more VRAM, you can consider using `--pad_to_full_batch` to pad the input batch to the full batch size.

 #### Monitoring Training with TensorBoard 📊

 Monitoring the training process is crucial, especially to see how well the model is learning to inpaint the target region during fine-tuning.
 We incorporated TensorBoard logging for this purpose.